 Comment: The proposed concession under section 11G provides that for an amount to be deductible against interest income, such amount should not be of a capital nature.
 In addition, the Income Tax Act already contains rules in section 24J for the deduction of borrowing costs.
-The scope of the interest that is eligible for deduction under section 11G should be comparable to that which is eligible for deduction under section 24J.
-As such, it is proposed that reference be made to the definition of interest as set out under section 24J and that no regard should be given to whether the amount to be deducted is of a capital nature or not.
+The scope of the interest that is eligible for deduction under section 11G should be comparable to that which is eligible for deduction under section 24J of the Act.
+As such, it is proposed that reference be made to the definition of interest as set out under section 24J of the Act and that no regard should be given to whether the amount to be deducted is of a capital nature or not.

 Response: Accepted.
-Changes will be made to the Draft TLAB to ensure that the borrowing costs eligible under section 11G are comparable to those eligible for deduction under section 24J by referring to the definition of "interest" in section 24J.
+Changes will be made to the Draft TLAB to ensure that the borrowing costs eligible under section 11G are comparable to those eligible for deduction under section 24J by referring to the definition of "interest" in section 24J of the Act.
 The requirement that the interest should not be of a capital nature will be withdrawn.